TBrusilovsky/soundscape2021spring/ASSETS.md

 Rain, moderate: https://freesound.org/people/InspectorJ/sounds/401275/.
 This work is licensed under the Attribution License.
 Rain, Car Interior, A: https://freesound.org/people/InspectorJ/sounds/400402/.
 This work is licensed under the Attribution License.
 Car door slam: https://freesound.org/people/theshaggyfreak/sounds/276271/.
 This work is licensed under the Attribution License.
+Hiking on hard ground: https://freesound.org/people/Yoyodaman234/sounds/349078/.
+This work is licensed under the Creative Commons 0 License.